-From 2013 to 2016, Anna Grasskamp was a postdoctoral fellow at Cluster of Excellence Asia and Europe in a Global Context at Heidelberg University.
-In summer 2015, she was also a visiting postdoctoral research fellow at Max Planck Institute for the History of Science in Berlin.
-In 2013, she received her Ph.D. from Leiden University, where she held a grant by the Hulsewé-Wazniewski Foundation for the advancement of teaching and research in the archaeology, art and material culture of China at Leiden University from 2009 to 2013.
+Dr. Anna Grasskamp is Research Assistant Professor at Hong Kong Baptist University’s Academy of Visual Arts (AVA) and Associate Member of the Cluster of Excellence Asia and Europe in a Global Context at Heidelberg University.
+Before joining AVA in 2016, she was post-doctoral fellow at Cluster of Excellence Asia and Europe in a Global Context at Heidelberg University from 2013 to 2016.
+In 2013, Anna Grasskamp received a PhD from Leiden University, where she held a grant by the Hulsewé-Wazniewski Foundation for the advancement of teaching and research in the archaeology, art and material culture of China at Leiden University from 2009 to 2013.

-Anna Grasskamp’s research focuses on artistic exchanges between China and Europe in visual and material culture.
-While her previous work investigated transcultural framing strategies her current interest lies in the study of maritime material culture in a global context during the early modern period.
+Anna Grasskamp’s research focuses on artistic exchanges between China and Europe in visual and material culture of the early modern period.
+While her previous work investigated transcultural framing strategies her current interest lies in the study of maritime material culture in a global context.

 Anna Grasskamp (first author), Annette Löseke (second author), “Asia in Your Window Frame: Museum Displays, Window Curators and Dutch-Asian Material Culture,” World Art 5 (2), 2015: 223-248.